WololoRC/blinder_api_final/README.md

 ## BlockedUsers

-A BlockedUsers model, keeps record of blocked users for a main User, this models is referenced when a User registrates. <br>
+Keeps record of blocked users of main User, this models is created when a User registrates. <br>

 ### Atributes:

-`owner`: User Profile of main User. <br>
+`owner`: User `Profile` of main User. <br>
 `blocked_list`: A list of Profile instances who the main User dont wants to see. <br>

 ## LikeUsers